KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 ![comparing total runtimes in October](../images/2023-10-dapr-func-aca-totals.png)

-Looking on the time dimension one can see that Functions on ACA has a wide spread of even processing faster than Dapr to absolute outliers:
+Looking on the time dimension one can see that Functions on ACA has a wider spread of durations - even processing faster than Dapr at some points:

 ![comparing runtimes over time in October](../images/2023-10-dapr-func-aca-time.png)